-Founded in 2008 to care for sick, old, abused and rescued elephants, ElephantsWorld in Thailand has become a sanctuary of hope and healing.
+Founded in 2008 to care for sick, abused, and older elephants, ElephantsWorld in Thailand has become an elephant sanctuary of hope and healing.
 After decades of exploiting these gentle giants, the tourism industry of Thailand is now embracing a humane way for tourists to visit and support them.

-ElephantsWorld is a haven of love and nurturing that allows visitors to have a much more enriching experience than others that simply offer an elephant trek through the forest.
-These trekking excursions, common in the past, are now considered exploitative and can cause permanent damage to the animals.
+ElephantsWorld is a haven of love and nurturing that allows visitors to have a much more enriching experience than others that simply offer an elephant tour through the forest.
+These trekking excursions, common in the past for those who wanted to ride elephants, are now considered exploitative and can cause permanent damage to the animals.

-Now, the trend is to offer a deeper experience by inviting guests to participate in the daily lives of these beautiful creatures.
+Now, the trend is to offer a deeper, amazing experiences by inviting guests to participate in the daily lives of these beautiful creatures.
 The philosophy at ElephantsWorld is that humans work for the elephants, instead of them working for us!
 Families typically discover that this alternative is far more rewarding than any trekking ride.

 Our Family Vacation Advisors can book accommodations, create a customized itinerary and more.
 Click to send a request >

-At ElephantsWorld, visitors help to care for the elephants by gathering and preparing their food, feeding them and even bathing them in the River Kwai.
-There are several different programs tailored to various lengths of stay; some include walking the elephants into the forest, hiking the mountains and experiencing Thai culture.
+At ElephantsWorld, visitors help to care for the elephants by gathering and preparing food, followed by a chance to feed the elephants, and even bathing them in the River Kwai.
+If you’ve never experienced an elephant bathing in a mud bath, you’re in for a treat.
+There are several different programs tailored to various lengths of stay; some include walking the elephants into the forest, hiking the mountains, and experiencing Thai culture.